Andrew Carnegie: Legacy and honors

 In 1899, Andrew Carnegie was awarded American Library Association Honorary Membership.

 Carnegie received the honorary Doctor of Laws (DLL) from the University of Glasgow in June 1901, and received the Freedom of the City of Glasgow "in recognition of his munificence" later the same year.

 Carnegie as he appears in the National Portrait Gallery in Washington, D.C.

 In July 1902, he received the Freedom of the city of St Andrews, "in testimony of his great zeal for the welfare of his fellow-men on both sides of the Atlantic", and in October 1902 the Freedom of the City of Perth "in testimony of his high personal worth and beneficial influence, and in recognition of widespread benefactions bestowed on this and other lands, and especially in gratitude for the endowment granted by him for the promotion of University education in Scotland." and the Freedom of the City of Dundee.
 Also in 1902, he was elected as a member to the American Philosophical Society.

 He received an honorary Doctor of Laws (LLD) from the University of Aberdeen in 1906.
+In 1907, the American Society of Mechanical Engineers elected him an honorary member.
 In 1910, he received the Freedom of the City of Belfast and was made as well Commander of the National Order of the Legion of Honour by the French government.
 Carnegie was awarded as Knight Grand Cross of the Order of Orange-Nassau by Queen Wilhelmina of the Netherlands on August 25, 1913.
 Carnegie received July 1, 1914, an honorary doctorate from the University of Groningen the Netherlands.